Konzisam/Financial-Data-Analysis-with-Python/README.md

 can find information on the agencies’ topics,releases updated data on e-charging infrastructure.

 The data is was being updated on a monthly basis till January this year(it seems to have be paused or stopped) but still we create a pipeline that fetches the data once there a new release.

+Unfortunately, its now hard to track the months and so we work with the latest release, and save it in our google cloud storage.

+### Tools
+- **Terraform:** Define and provision Infrastructure.
+- **Docker:** to containerize code; in our case we containerize the transformation process.
+- **Prefect:** to orchestrate,  trigger and monitor the entire workflow.
+- **Github:** to host our code and track changes.
+- **Google cloud storage:** Once data has been fetched its loaded in cloud storage, which is our data lakehouse.
+- **Google Bigquery:** this is the Data warehouse.
+- **Looker studio:** easily connects to bigquery and so we use it to visualize the data.
+- **DBT:** In our case leveraged DBT Core version to transform the data in our warehouse and preparing it for consumption by BI tools.
+- **Python:** use python library pandas to fetch the data, save a copy locally and load it to gcs bucket.